-Every month, the Equity and Inclusion Advancement Committee at MESD sends out a newsletter that includes relevant information on local restaurants and cafes, factoids, key figures in equity and inclusion, and articles of interest.
+Every month, the Equity and Inclusion Advancement Committee at MESD sends out a newsletter that includes relevant information on factoids; key figures in diversity, equity and inclusion; local restaurants and cafes owned by people of color in the community; and articles of interest.
 This is a list of information shared in newsletters sent during the 2018-19 and 2019-20 school years.

 Did You Know?